Skip to content

 scale The scale of analysis.
 If possible, use the scale (resolution) of the input image.
 If this runs really slow (or times out), then increase the scale of analysis by a factor of 2 or more.

-extent Usually the area of interest or the geographic footprint of the image.
+aoi An area of interest or the geographic footprint of the image.

 define raster viz dictionary